Europe flights from $1,354 return

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Update on Europe's festivals in October and November

 Due to the coronavirus (COVID-19) pandemic, most events across Europe will be cancelled, even those a few months in advance.

 If an announcement has been made, we'll update this page with any updated dates or note if the 2020 event has been cancelled.

 Throughout the year, revellers flock to Europe to live it up at some of best dance and music parties in the world.

 Dress up and get down in Prague at the sexiest Halloween party or an epic trance night.
 Check out Munich’s world-famous Oktoberfest that needs no introduction, or head to Tarragona to see a tower made of humans.

-If you are stuck on where to go this October, here is the ultimate guide to the top music, arts and culture festivals that you just can’t miss.
+If you are stuck on where to go this October and November, here is the ultimate guide to the top music, arts and culture festivals that you just can’t miss.